im2484/im2484.github.io/_pages/cv.md

 Education
 ======
-* Certificated in GIS, Asheville-Buncombe Technical College, 2022
+* Certificate in GIS, Asheville-Buncombe Technical College, 2022
 * B.A. in History, University of North Carolina at Asheville, 2020

 Work experience
 ======
 * August 2022: Data and Research Assistant
   * Princeton University
-  * Duties includes: Updates and improvements to template
+  * Duties include: Updates and improvements to template
   * Supervisor: Carolyn Rouse

 * December 2020: Legal Assistant